Volumes#

 • ID — unique volume ID.

-• A Name tag is a tag with the Name key and a value set by a user.
+• Name tag — a tag with the Name key and a user-specified value.
 To learn more about this parameter, please see Tags section.

-• Size — maximum amount of data that a volume can hold.
+• Size — The maximum amount of data that a volume can hold.

 • Creation date.